 Multipurpose Marine Cadastre

-The Multipurpose Marine Cadastre is a web-based map viewer that shows legal, physical, ecological, and cultural data in a common geographic information system (GIS) framework.
+Coastal managers and energy developers need to consider an ocean of information from a host of sources when making decisions—often under tight deadlines.
+MarineCadastre.com provides the necessary data and analysis tools in one location, making it the premier site for ocean energy and marine planning.
+The Bureau of Ocean Energy Management (BOEM) and the National Oceanic and Atmospheric Administration (NOAA) created the website and partnered with other organizations to bring together the most useful and relevant resources.
+MarineCadastre.gov includes various web-based maps that show legal, physical, ecological, and cultural data in a common geographic information system (GIS) framework.
 Users choose an ocean area and quickly see the applicable jurisdictional boundaries, restricted areas, laws, critical habitat locations, and other important features.
-The Cadastre was created to facilitate siting of offshore renewable energy projects, and now many of its data resources are also being used for coastal and marine spatial planning.
-With the Cadastre, potential conflicts can be identified and avoided early in the planning process, and the Cadastre is also a valuable tool for the permit review process.
+Marine cadastre was created to facilitate siting of offshore renewable energy projects, and now many of its data resources are also being used for marine planning.
+With marine cadastre, potential conflicts can be identified and avoided early in the planning process, and it serves as a valuable tool for the permit review process.

-The Multipurpose Marine Cadastre contains data for ocean and coastal waters of the United States.
+MarineCadastre.gov contains data for ocean and coastal waters of the United States.